 Transportation Subsidies for Title 1 Schools

-Through the generosity of our donors, the Museum is able to provide subsidies of up to $400 or the cost of one 50-person bus for Title 1 schools participating in any of our programs.
+Through the generosity of our donors, the Museum is able to provide a limited number of subsidies for one 50-person bus, up to $400, for Title 1 schools participating in our programs.

 Subsidies are awarded on a first-come, first-served basis and must be requested at the time a visit is reserved.
 Groups will receive notification of approved subsidies when they receive confirmation of their visit.
 Requests made after a visit has been scheduled cannot be honored.